rackerlabs/support-how-to/content/cloud-servers/windows-low-disk-diagnostic.md

         return $formattedOutput;
     } Get-LowDisk 15 ;

-After you run the script, a message prompts you to "Input path to traverse".
-Type in the drive letter that you found by using the previous script and press enter to proceed.
+After you run the script, a message prompts you to **Input path to traverse**.
+Type in the drive letter that you found by using the previous script and press **Enter** to proceed.

-Keep in mind that this can take a while depending on the number of files and folders on the disk.
-After the results are returned, check the folders listed to see if there are any files that are no longer needed.
+Keep in mind that this process can take a while depending on the number of files and folders on the disk.
+After the script returns the results, check the folders listed to see if there are any files that are no longer needed.
 Delete those files to free up disk space.

-**Warning:** Make sure to only delete files or folders that you are familiar with.
-If you delete unknown files or folders, you might loose important system or software.
-This lose could cause the server or software to become non-functional.
+**Warning:** Make sure to delete only files or folders that you are familiar with.
+If you delete unknown files or folders, you might lose important system files or software.
+This loss could cause the server or software to become nonfunctional.